-The model estimates and values changes in recreational offshore fishing activity for the planning areas on the Atlantic and Pacific coasts and in the Gulf of Mexico, as well as three planning areas off Alaska.
-The Gulf of Alaska, Cook Inlet, and Kodiak are assumed to account for nearly all recreational saltwater angling activity in the State.
-The model estimates and values changes in beach use only for the planning areas in the Atlantic, Pacific, and Gulf of Mexico OCS Regions.
+The model estimates and values changes in recreational offshore fishing activity for the planning areas in the Atlantic, Pacific, and GOM Regions, as well as two areas off Alaska.
+The Gulf of Alaska and Cook Inlet Planning Areas account for nearly all recreational saltwater angling activity in the planning areas off Alaska.
+The model estimates and values changes in beach use only for the planning areas in the Atlantic, Pacific, and GOM Regions.